 Rob Inglis’ narration in The Hobbit wasn’t perfect (meaning that his interpretation of various voices was not as I “heard” them in my mind’s ear), however it was good enough.
 I’m interested to hear how he handles The Fellowship.

-Key to my renewed enjoyment of Tolkien is The Tolkien Professor’s 8-part series on The Hobbit and the fact that he’s posted his lectures on the Lord of the Rings trilogy from his Tolkien class.
+8-part series on The Hobbit and the fact that he’s posted his lectures on the Lord of the Rings trilogy from his Tolkien class.
 He has really helped me to see below the surface of these very enjoyable stories to the Catholic worldview that anchored Tolkien and his storytelling.
 Olsen’s book Exploring The Hobbit has the insights from his lectures with even more information included, according to one of the Amazon reviews.
 Here’s hoping that he will have time to do similar commentary for The Lord of the Rings trilogy.

 All right, I admit I looked through this quickly, stopping to read whenever the author was NOT giving the original text of the story in the sidebar.
 Although it is interesting that the original story was retooled to give it more links with The Lord of the Rings, once it became clear that Tolkien was writing something on a larger scale … as I say, that is interesting but I don’t care to read the original.